ssimono/docker-rejenx/README.md

 The way you will then deploy strongly depends on your pipeline, hosting and infrastructure.
 But it could be summarized with those three steps:

 - Move your static build to a place where it can be served.
-- Push your running services images to a Docker registry.
+- Push your running services images (*api* in our case) to a Docker registry.
 - Run your containers using the latest version from the Docker registry, with a configuration correctly set via environment variables.

 To see it live, just use the sample "stack", after you made the build: `docker-compose -f production.yml up`.
 It will spawn Nginx and the sample node api, and mount the static build so it can be served.
 Open http://localhost:4002 to see it live!